HCAC Foundation provides education and research regarding a national single-payer, comprehensive healthcare system for all.

-One of the questions we are most often asked is to explain the difference between what we support -- a single standard of high quality care for all without financial barrier as financed by a universal, public, single-payer system -- and other plans to reform Colorado's health care system.
-The plan we support could be best described as improved, enhanced state Medicare for all -- minimizing administrative overhead and maximizing funds for the direct provision of healthcare.
+One of the questions we are most often asked at HCACF is to explain the difference between what we support -- a single standard of high quality care for all without financial barrier as financed by a universal, public, single-payer system -- and other plans for reforming Colorado's health care system.
+The plan we support could be best described as improved or enhanced Medicare for All -- minimizing administrative overhead and maximizing funds for the direct provision of healthcare.

-In particular, some people want to know what is different about our plan, the Colorado Health Security Act, and the health care plan offered by Co-Operate Colorado and supported in the Colorado legislature by Sen. Irene Aguilar.
+Specifically, some people want to know what is different between our plan, the Colorado Health Security Act, and the health care plan that was offered by Co-Operate Colorado (supported in the Colorado legislature by Sen. Irene Aguilar).
 The plan supported by HCACF in previous legislative sessions was based on the bill drafted by Dr. Rocky White, reviewed by Colorado's 2008 Blue Ribbon Commission on Health Care, and evaluated by the Lewin Group which found massive cost savings if single-payer were implemented as drafted.

-For those interested, the evaluation of the differences is explained here and in this document (.pdf).
+For those interested, the evaluation of the differences is explained below and in this document.

 Key Features of Single-Payer: